Finding Award Space: A Guide to Lock Down Availability with Miles

 We’re all about collecting miles and points here at Thrifty Traveler.
-However, all the miles in the world mean nothing if you can’t find the flights to redeem them on.
+But all the miles in the world mean nothing if you can’t find the flights to redeem them on.
 Few aspects of the frequent flyer world are more confusing or confounding than finding award space.

-Nothing is more frustrating than saving up your miles only to come up empty-handed when you search for a free flight.
+Imagine saving up your miles only to come up empty-handed when you search for a free flight.
 Let us help.
 Here’s our guide on how award availability works, and how to make it work for you.

 The 411 on Award Tickets

 Using airline miles to book a flight is nothing like when you search and pay cash.
 Before steeping myself in the world of miles and points, I assumed the miles I redeemed just went toward the cost of a normal cash ticket.
 That is how it works if you book through a bank portal like Chase or with some budget carriers.

 Most airlines handle award redemptions completely separate from their cash fares.
 It’s up to each airline to open up their seats to be redeemed with miles.
 It’s important to understand that airlines generally prefer to get money for their tickets rather than miles.
 They make more money that way.

 So your ability to snag a ticket with miles depends on the individual airline, demand for that flight, cash prices, how many seats are open, the day of the week the flight departs and on and on.
 These factors are all constantly changing, and it makes finding award seats more of an art than a science.

 If you’re flying economy, airlines are pretty generous with the award seats they release.
 Unless if you’re looking in the thick of summer or super last-minute, it’s typically easy to book an economy award flight.